AwsamAgbarya/multiagent-alignment/README.md

 ```
 where `agents` refers to the number of multiagent debate agents, `rounds` refers to the number of rounds of debate, `model` refers to the model to use debate on, and `save_str` refers to the save log. `summarize` is an argument that makes the model summarize responses from other agents.
 We also include parameters for `top_p` and `temperature` that can be used with the open-source models.

-## Generator Finetuning
+## Generation Model Finetuning
-To create data for finetuning generator agents, run
+To create data for finetuning generation agents, run
 ```
 python ft_generator.py --file_path [FILE_PATH] --save_path [SAVE_PATH] [--gpt] --iteration [ITERATION]
 ```

 This takes in a path for a JSON file and creates the JSON/JSONL files for finetuning.
-If you include the `--gpt` flag, it will use the OpenAI API for finetuning assuming the goal is to finetuning GPT-3.5.
+If you include the `--gpt` flag, it will use the OpenAI API for finetuning assuming the goal is to finetune GPT-3.5.
 You can track which iteration of finetuning you're applying using the `--iteration` flag.
 You also can pass in the GPT model IDs to finetuning using the `model_ids` flag.

-## Critic Finetuning
+## Critic Model Finetuning
 Similar to generator finetuning.
 Run
 ```
 python ft_critic.py --file_path [FILE_PATH] --save_path [SAVE_PATH] [--gpt] --iteration [ITERATION]